munificent/craftinginterpreters/book/local-variables.md

     Pick a keyword for a single-assignment variable form to add to Lox.
 Justify your choice, then implement it.
 An attempt to assign to a variable declared using your new keyword should cause a compile error.

+1. Extend clox to allow more than 255 local variables to be in scope at a time.

 </div>